 Latte is the Italian for milk if you want a milky coffee ask for a caffe’ latte or a latte macchiato

 If you come from a country where, when dialling international numbers, you remove the first zero you’ll need to remember to leave them on.

-Caldo may sound like 'cold' but it means hot.
-I can't be the only person who's reached, without thinking, for the tap marked C only to find that the results were the opposite of what I expected (generally taps and shower mixers are colour-coded blue and red)
+Caldo may sound like ‘cold’ but it means hot.
+I can’t be the only person who’s reached, without thinking, for the tap marked C only to find that the results were the opposite of what I expected (although generally taps and shower mixers are colour-coded blue and red)

 Prickly pears are a common sight in central and southern Italy, and the flesh is really tasty.
-The problem is that the skin is covered in tiny spines and if you grab hold of one you can be pulling them out of our hands for days to come.
-If you know what you are doing you can cut the skin off without ending up with a hand like a pin cushion but this is something best left to someone who really does know what they are doing
+The problem is that the skin is covered in tiny spines, and if you grab hold of one, you can be pulling them out of our hands for days to come.
+If you know what you are doing, you can cut the skin off without ending up with a hand like a pin cushion, but this is something best left to someone who does know what they are doing

-If you still send the occasional postcard then bear in mind that Italian stamps can be enormous - you write and address your postcards then buy the stamps and then find there's nowhere to fit the stamp.
-(If you're thinking 'what's a postcard?' you can safely ignore this.)
+If you still send the occasional postcard, then bear in mind that Italy stamps can be enormous - you write and address your postcards then buy the stamps and then find there’s nowhere to fit the stamp.
+(If you’re thinking ‘what’s a postcard?’ you can safely ignore this.)